 - 3. Combine the nuts, lemon zest, thyme, salt, mustard, and cayenne in the food processor.
 Pulse 10 to 15 times to finely chop the nuts, until they have a texture of bread crumbs; avoid overprocessing.
 You don’t want to make nut paste.
 Transfer to a shallow dish.

-- Make the halibut
+- Prepare and cook the halibut

 - 4. Stir together the melted butter and vegetable oil in a shallow dish.
 Dip the halibut in this to evenly coat, allowing the excess to drip off.
 Immediately coat the fish evenly with the nut crust and set on the baking sheet.
 Bake for 8 to 12 minutes, until the crust is nicely browned and the fish is just opaque throughout (the timing will vary depending on the thickness of the fish).